ercius/openNCEM/docs/index.rst

 --------
 Simple file loading
 ^^^^^^^^^^^^^^^^^^^
-For simple file loading use the convenient Reader functions
+For simple file loading use the convenient Reader functions.
+An example of reading a DM file is below.

 DM files
 ^^^^^^^^